 To complete the Geospatial join you will need the CBG geometry boundary data.
 The CBG geometries are available as a geojson or shapefile from the USA government.
 Good luck googling for them.
-Don’t worry, we have you covered: SafeGraph includes this data (as geojson) in Open Census Data, and we highly recommend using it.
+Don’t worry, we have you covered: SafeGraph includes this data (as geojson) in our Open Census Data, and we highly recommend using it.
 FYI here is a python working notebook that shows exactly how to do the geospatial join in Python.

 Now you have rich Census data joined to your original places data and you can answer your burning demographic questions.
 Does this new candidate retail site cater to my target audience?
 Do my ideal customers live near these billboards?
 Do certain demographic factors correlate with cancer diagnoses?